jimy-byerley/pymadcad/docs/source/reference/rendering.rst

 .. autoclass:: Perspective
 .. autoclass:: Orthographic

-helpers to trick into the pipeline
+Helpers to trick into the pipeline
 ----------------------------------

 .. autoclass:: Group